Boston mayor apologizes to Black men wrongly accused in 1989 murder that shone spotlight on racism

 Wu said there was no evidence a Black man committed the crime, but that did not matter to many because the story was one that confirmed and exposed the beliefs so many shared.

-Boston Police Commissioner Michael Cox also apologized for the actions of police at the time.
+Boston Police Commissioner Michael Cox also acknowledged the failings of police at the time.

+“As commissioner I apologize for the hurt, pain and suffering experienced by everyone affected by the Boston Police Department, for their poor investigation, overzealous behavior and more than likely unconstitutional behavior," Cox said.

-Willie Bennett’s nephew Joey Bennett accepted Wu’s apology Wednesday on behalf of his uncle and family.
+Willie Bennett’s nephew Joey Bennett accepted Wu’s apology Wednesday on behalf of his uncle and family and Alan Swanson.

 “Your apology is accepted,” he said, embracing Wu.